Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax download --cpu=2 --memory=2048``

-**Actions**: Updates panamax images to latest version and drops and re-creates Panamax Containers.
-DB volume is left behind, so all settings in DB remain in tact, (apps/git config etc is preserved).
-DB is rehydrated with latest templates when panamax is reinstalled.
+**Actions**: Updates Panamax images to latest version and drops and recreates Panamax Containers.
+DB volume is left behind, so all settings in DB remain intact, (apps/git config etc is preserved).
+DB is rehydrated with latest templates when Panamax is reinstalled.

-*Note*: If dev/stable version of panamax is selected during install/reinstall/update, all sub-sequent panamax install/reinstall/updates will be on that branch of panamax.
+*Note*: If dev/stable version of Panamax is selected during install/reinstall/update, all subsequent Panamax install/reinstall/updates will be on that branch of Panamax.
 It needs to be overwritten by passing --dev/stable.

 ###delete
 Uninstalls Panamax, deletes applications and CoreOS VM.